-The University has 72 hours from the discovery of a suspected/ actual breach to declare the personal breach to the ICO, therefore staff must act quickly once it is believed a suspected / actual breach has occurred.
+The University has 72 hours from the discovery of a suspected/ actual personal data breach to declare the breach to the ICO where appropriate, therefore staff must act quickly once it is believed a suspected / actual breach has occurred.
 Anyone who identifies or suspects a personal data breach has occurred should contact the University's Data Protection Officer in the first place.
-If this individual is not available, please contact either the Information Security Architect in Information Services or the Executive Director of Corporate Governance.
-If a member of staff is in any doubt about what to do, they should contact the Security Architect or the Data Protection Officer for advice.
+If this individual is not available, please contact either the Cyber Security team in LIS or the Executive Director of Corporate Governance.
+If a member of staff is in any doubt about what to do, they should contact the Cyber Security team or the Data Protection Officer for advice.